Simple Whitney towers, half-gropes and the Arf invariant of a knot: Whitney towers

 If $A$ is a properly immersed surface in a 4--manifold and there exists an order $n$ Whitney tower containing $A$ as its order 0 surface, then $A$ is said to {\em admit} an order $n$ Whitney tower.

-\end{defi} If a Whitney tower of order $n$ has no intersection points of order greater than $n$, then the Whitney disks can be used to guide a regular homotopy (rel boundary) of the order $0$ surface to an embedding.
+\end{defi} If a Whitney tower of order $n$ has no intersection points of order greater than or equal to $n$, then the Whitney disks can be used to guide a regular homotopy (rel boundary) of the order $0$ surfaces to an embedding.